 LEAWOOD MUNICIPAL COURT LAWYER

-Two criteria must be met for the Leawood Municipal Court to hear a case: (1) the alleged violation must have occurred inside the city limits of Leawood; and (2) the violation charged is a city ordinance violation.
-Examples of frequently charged city ordinance violations include DUI, driving on a suspended license, marijuana possession, trespass, theft, minor in possession of alcohol and a few other “code” violations.
+Two criteria must be met for the Leawood Municipal Court to hear a case: (1) the alleged violation must have occurred inside the city limits of Leawood, and (2) the violation charged must be a city ordinance violation.
+Examples of frequently charged city ordinance violations include DUI, driving on a suspended license, marijuana possession, trespassing, theft, minor in possession of alcohol, and a few other “code” violations.
 Generally, code violations deal with the maintenance and upkeep of Leawood residence’s homes and businesses.

-Courthouse: The Leawood Municipal courthouse is located a few blocks east of Roe off Town Center Drive.
+Courthouse: The Leawood Municipal Courthouse is located a few blocks east of Roe off Town Center Drive.
 The Leawood Police Department and Courthouse share the building together.
 Additionally, the Courthouse contains one large courtroom which seats over 100 people and contains a court clerk’s office located to the west of the courtroom.
-Court takes place on more than one day each week and officers are present to do a security screen whenever court is in session.
-Conversely, officers are not present for security screens when court is not session.
+Court takes place on more than one day each week, and officers are present to do a security screen whenever court is in session.
+Conversely, officers are not present for security screens when court is not in session.
 The court clerk’s office is used to resolve minor court matters and is open during regular business hours.
-The courtroom is directly linked to various detention facilities in Johnson County by a multimedia set up.
-This multimedia set up is used so defendants can be seen on video without actually having to be brought the courthouse.
+The courtroom is directly linked to various detention facilities in Johnson County by a multimedia setup.
+This multimedia setup is used so defendants can be seen on video without actually having to be brought to the courthouse.

 Court Personnel